-IN PRINCIPIO The phrase In principio occurs at the beginning of the first book of the Old Testament and at the beginning of the Gospel of St John.
-The In principio at the beginning of Genesis refers to creation- In principiothe beginning of timecreavit Deus caelumthe beginning of place et terram the beginning of earth and of all the heavenly bodies Time and place were created together.
+The In principio at the beginning of Genesis refers to creation-

+In principiothe beginning of timecreavit Deus caelumthe beginning of place et terram the beginning of earth and of all the heavenly bodies

+Time and place were created together.
 The word for the setting, the place, in which all material being would be created is in the Latin Vulgate caelum - the heaven - not caelos 'the heavens' as it is translated.
 The use of the singular is significant.
-Creation of the stars, planets, asteroids and comets (which we refer to as 'the heavenly bodies') and, in due course, the planet on which God placed us, followed.
-Whether this occurred serially, beginning with some vast explosion-a 'big bang'-or whether He created them in their particularity is for the ruminations of experimental scientists.
+Creation of the heavenly bodies, the stars, planets, asteroids and comets and, in due course, the planet on which God placed us, followed.
+(Whether this occurred serially, beginning with some vast explosion-a 'big bang'-or whether He created them in their particularity is for the ruminations of experimental scientists.)
 The reader may object: 'But God has revealed - and Holy Church acknowledges - that all were created at once (simul)'.1 And so they were.
-But while things may occur together this does not preclude one preceding another.
-God must have created the sea before he created the fishes that inhabit it!
-In the same fashion He created the setting, the heaven (Aristotle's 'heavenly body' or aether, which St Thomas calls 'the first altering body') before the stars, planets, asteroids and comets that people it.2 The In principio of the Gospel of St John is in dramatic contrast.
+But while things may occur together this does not preclude one occurring before another.
+God must have created the sea before he created the fishes that people it!
+In the same fashion He created the setting, the heaven (Aristotle's 'heavenly body' or aether, which St Thomas calls 'the first altering body') before the stars, planets, asteroids and comets that inhabit it.2

+In contrast is the In principio of the Gospel of St John.
 This has nothing to do with time but refers to the eternal beginning, the generation of God the Son by God the Father in an eternal now.
 It is the beginning that is always beginning-unto all eternity.

-In principio erat Verbum et Verbum erat apud Deum, et Deus erat Verbum.
-When the Jews asked Jesus Christ: (John 8: 25) "Who art thou?"
-He replied: "The beginning..."
-The reply is more dramatic in the Latin Vulgate.
-He says: "Principium..."
-Yet there is a conjunction between the two beginnings.
-It is referred to in the third verse of St John: Omnia per Ipsum facta sunt et sine Ipso factum est nihil quod factum est.
+Yet there is a conjunction between the two.
+It is referred to in the third verse of St John:

+Omnia per Ipsum facta sunt et sine Ipso factum est nihil quod factum est.